Skills to Win

 “Who is this training for?”

 If you are planning to launch a campaign of any kind this fall, this training is for you.
-“Campaign,” includes: new organizing (organizing not-yet-unionized workers or tenants); reorganizing an existing group of workers who might be heading into negotiations or community members taking on an important electoral effort; or retooling how you think about grievance handling from a legal or servicing approach to a more direct action approach.
+“Campaign” includes: new organizing (organizing not-yet-unionized workers or tenants); reorganizing an existing group of workers who might be heading into negotiations, or community members taking on an important electoral effort; or shifting how you think about grievance handling from a legal or servicing approach to a more direct action approach.
 Skills to Win is designed to be immediately applicable to the urgent task of winning on everything, such as mid-contract health and safety demands, inflation-adjusted raises, rent forgiveness and stabilization, anti-eviction protections, and more.

 Learning Outcomes and Format